Diane L. Spatz, PhD, RN-BC, FAAN

 Selected Career Highlights

-- Chair, Expert Panel on Breastfeeding, American Academy of Nursing
+- Vice Chair, Expert Panel on Breastfeeding, American Academy of Nursing

 - American Academy of Nursing representative, United States Breastfeeding Committee